|

 A.D.
 Translation

-began of the Vulgate, (the Old and New Testaments in Latin) by Eusebius Hieronymus
+began of the Vulgate, (the Old and New Testaments in Latin) by Eusebius

-existing "Old Latin" versions, producing a N.T. and two
+revised existing "Old Latin" versions, producing a N.T. and two

 versions of the psalms.
 The Vulgate became the official Bible of the